 - PCO2 – the partial pressure of CO2 (the amount of carbon dioxide gas dissolved in the blood).
 As PCO2 levels rise, blood pH levels will decrease, becoming more acidic.
 As PCO2 decreases, pH levels will rise, making the blood more alkaline.

-Calculations or measurements also can be done to give other values, such as:
+Calculations or measurements can also be done to give other values, such as: